 Building a chicken coop might seem daunting at first – especially if you aren’t the best at DIY.
 But, nowadays it’s a simple job to have a chook Taj Mahal ready before days end.
-In fact, recently Prime Minister Scott Morrison got on the tools spending a Sunday building a chicken coop for his family.
+In fact, Prime Minister Scott Morrison got on the tools spending a Sunday building a chicken coop for his family.

 View this post on Instagram

 Jen and the girls have been keen for chickens for some time.
 The other night she finally just decided to order a chicken coop online.
 It was delivered yesterday and my weekend task today was decided.
 Next step is to get some chickens.
 They’re going to call it Lodge Ladies and name some of their chicks after former PM’s wives who lived at The Lodge.

 We’ve reached out to an assembly expert to explain how to build a chicken coop and make the job easier when planning to create a home for your feathered friends.
 While he’s at it, he’ll also critique the Prime Minister’s DIY efforts to see if he could moonlight as a Tasker or if he should hire one next time.

 Hayden, a cabinetmaker from Sydney, has completed all sorts of jobs from TV wall mounting to assembling children’s playground equipment.
 At last count, he has constructed over 100 chicken coops and says;

 “… In some ways they are easier to assemble than flatpack furniture.”